 Park names with an asterisk* are also Unesco World Heritage Sites in the United States.

 Here is a story about our driving trip to several Western and West Coast National Parks in 2015.
-We haven’t visited any East Coast National Parks.
-We hope to remedy that, at least partially, in 2018.
+We haven't visited any East Coast National Parks.
+We hope to remedy that soon.
 Also, we have never been to Alaska.
-In fact, that’s the only state that Kris and I have never been to.
-We also hope to get there in 2018, if ww have time.
-Trying to knock off the list of United States National Parks without getting out of the lower 48 is kind of silly, no?
+In fact, that's the only state that Kris and I have never been to.

 Of course, the United States got it started, but there are plenty of other countries which now have national parks.
 We've visited a few of those, too.